edubu2/metis-project2/README.md

 - **Time-Series**: implement moving averages; calculations beginning with the team's previous week
 - **Self-Join**: in order to pull the opponent stats from the adjacent row, I self-joined the dataFrame to itself on a custom-created game-id field.

-## Key Processes

-`scrape.py` uses the `BeautifulSoup` python library to programatically scrape statistics from every NFL game dating back to 1960 from the [Pro Football Reference website](pro-football-reference.com).
-We could have gone back further, but the overall objective here is to predict
-  * see: `scrape.py` and `scrape_team_schedules.ipynb`

 ---
 ## Feature Engineering Highlights